We are happy to schedule private classes!

 Private lessons – $10 per half an hour

 Semi private (2 people) – $15 per half an hour

-Please search calendar for available class times:
+Please search calendar for scheduled class times:

 - Crochet BASICS!
 101 – Learn crochet basics!
 In this class you will learn enough of the basic skills to get started on a dish cloth that will help you to practice your stitches and be able to read the pattern.

 - Knitting BASICS!
 101 – Designed for absolute beginners or for those who are still learning the basics, you’ll get a solid foundation of knitting fundamentals in our Beginning Knitting Workshop

 - Magic Loop Sock – If you love the idea of hand knit socks but hate fussing with double point needles this is the class for you.
 Learn to knit a classic sock from the top down using the magic loop method.
 This technique uses one long circular needle instead of four double points.
 No sock knitting experience is necessary for this class.